 This makes sure the user is always working with the most recent data with no need to reload the website.

-On the Enterprise plan, only Group level admins and builders can create database tokens for a group.
+On the Enterprise plan, only Workspace level admins and builders can create database tokens for a workspace.
 This is because tokens can operate on every scope, thus the user who creates the token must have the corresponding permissions.

 To create a database token,

-To copy the token ID, select the ellipsis icon beside the selected group and copy the token.
+To copy the token ID, select the ellipsis icon beside the selected workspace and copy the token.

 When the token sharing publicly, you must be cautious about setting the appropriate permissions.
 If you expose your token publicly, anyone with that token can create, read, update, and delete your data.